What UK election shock means for the world

 "All governments have been selling the Saudis arms since the 1970s, yet there is an expectation that it will stop.
 We might see a shift there (with a new prime minister) but I don't think for a moment it would stop - it would simply become a hidden aspect of our trade," he said.

-Dr. Nina Musgrave, Assistant Director at the Centre for Defence Studies at King's College told CNN that under May's Conservative-DUP alliance, she doesn't see a big change coming in matters of the Middle East, but pointed to the DUP's support for the Israeli state.
+Dr. Nina Musgrave, assistant director at the Centre for Defence Studies at King's College, told CNN that under May's Conservative-DUP alliance, she doesn't see a big change coming in matters of the Middle East, but pointed to the DUP's support for the Israeli state.

 "It is likely that this new government will nurture and possibly even strengthen UK-Israeli relations," she said.